microchip-pic-avr-examples/pic16f15244-cnano-system-power-supply-control-module-mplab-mcc/README.md

 This section demonstrates a use case of system power supply control for use with a Raspberry Pi-based reference application.
 The application functionality is similar to the implementation based on the PIC16F15244 Curiosity Nano kit.
 The process computer implementation is switched to the Raspberry Pi board and supply control module implementation is moved to the dedicated hardware setup, a PIC16F15245 control board.

-Refer code example “ Supply Control Module using PIC16F15245 Microcontroller” for more details about the implementation.
+Refer code example [System Power Supply Control Module using PIC16F15245 Microcontroller](https://github.com/microchip-pic-avr-examples/pic16f15245-system-power-supply-control-module-mplab-mcc) for more details about the implementation.

 ## Conclusion: